owid/energy-data/README.md

 The variables represent all of our main data related to energy consumption, energy mix, electricity mix as well as other variables of potential interest.

-We will continue to publish updated data on Energy as it becomes available.
+We will continue to publish updated data on energy as it becomes available.
 Most metrics are published on an annual basis.

 A [full codebook](https://github.com/owid/energy-data/blob/master/owid-energy-codebook.csv) is made available, with a description and source for each variable in the dataset.